CoderDojoSV/One-Day-Web-Workshop/README.md

 ```

 We are selecting all ```<body>``` tags (We only have 1),
-then saying we want to modify the font and background color.
+then saying we want to modify the font, background color, and foreground color.

 The part that selects the tags is called the **selector**, and each modification
 is called a **declaration**.
 A combination of a selector and any number